Cats and mice can be friends – said no-one, ever.

 We appreciated his bohemian attitude of Love and Peace and were grateful we only had to clear the carcasses from one cat off the back porch.

-Then one day at our house in Eugene, he proudly showed up with a dead bird in his mouth, valiantly meowing through a mouthful of feathers.
+Then one day at our house in Eugene, he proudly showed up with a dead bird in his mouth.

 Turns out, Brisco can hunt.